Colonoscopy

 How Do I Prepare for a Colonoscopy?

 To prepare for a colonoscopy, you’ll need to do a bowel prep before the procedure, which removes all traces of feces from your colon.
 A bowel prep typically includes medication changes or adjustments.
 Your doctor may adjust your medications up to seven days before your colonoscopy.
-Topping the list are blood thinners, including:
+Topping the list are blood thinners.

 You’ll also need to stop taking: